 The Traveling Festival’s Mission

 We create opportunities for every person in Ukraine to watch the most talented and relevant documentary films from all over the world.
 This contributes to the development of critical thinking, encourages an active civic stance among citizens, and promotes the appreciation of human dignity as the highest value.
-By realizing our mission, we promote the popularization and development of documentary film and help to improve the respect for human rights in Ukraine.
+By realizing our mission, we promote the popularization and development of documentary cinema and help improve the respect for human rights in Ukraine.